elzurdo/elzurdo.github.io/autobiography.markdown

 ## [LabGenius](https://www.labgeni.us/){:target="_blank"} (2018-2020)
 *I made nice AI-ish visuals to impress investors.*
 **Claim for fame**: I made a presentation with cool animations that was circulated to all large pharmaceuticals worldwide.
+**Highlight**:  Got to learn protein biology on the job

 ## [Babylon Health](https://www.babylonhealth.com/){:target="_blank"} (2020-)
 I joined Babylon Health in mid April of 2020.